Butternut Squash Mac and Cheese

-Add the butternut squash, chicken broth, milk and garlic to a large pot over high heat and bring to a boil.
+- Add the butternut squash, vegetable broth, milk and garlic to a large pot on the stove over high heat and bring to a boil.

-If you transferred the mixture to a blender, pour it back in the pot on the stove over low heat.
+- Transfer the puree from the blender back into the pot on the stove over low heat.

-Add the cooked macaroni noodles, gruyere & mozzarella cheese to the pureed butternut squash.
-Stir until the cheese is melted into the sauce.
+- Add the cooked macaroni noodles, gruyere & mozzarella cheese, stir until the cheese is melted into the sauce.

 - Top with parmesan cheese and chopped parsley, if you would like.